XRPLF/clio/README.md

 database, this should take less than 10 minutes.
 If you did not properly set `secure_gateway` in the `port_grpc` section of rippled, this step will fail.
-Once the first ledger is fully downloaded, Clio only needs to extract the changed data for each ledger, so extraction is much faster and Clio can keep up with rippled in real time.
+Once the first ledger is fully downloaded, Clio only needs to extract the changed data for each ledger, so extraction is much faster and Clio can keep up with rippled in real-time.
 Even under intense load, Clio should not lag behind the network, as Clio is not processing the data, and is simply writing to a database.
 The throughput of Clio is dependent on the throughput of your database, but a standard Cassandra or Scylla deployment can handle